FiatAccompli/Civ6Mods/SettingsManager/README.md

   assumes they are the same and will only show one of them in the ui. *If they don't have the same definition (type, defaultValue, etc.) then bad things will probably happen.*
 * `tooltip` - A localizable string that is used as a tooltip for the setting.
-For example, to provide more details about how the individual select items behave.  `nil` is a valid value if the setting name is sufficiently explanatory.
+For example, to provide more details about how the individual select items behave.
+Optional and `nil` is a valid value if the setting name is sufficiently explanatory.

 #### Setting Members

 * `Value` - This is how the current value of the setting is accessed by your mod code.
 The current value can also be retrieved with lua call syntax: (e.g. `value = mySetting()`).
-* `Type` - The type of the setting as a member of ModSettings.Types.
+* `Type` - The type of the setting as a member of `ModSettings.Types`.

 #### Setting Methods

 * `Change(value)` - Update the setting to the given value. *Note that this does not persist the change.*
-* `AddChangedHandler(onChanged, callImmediately)` - Register a function `onChanged(value, oldValue)` to be called
+* `AddChangedHandler(onChanged, callImmediately)` - Registers a function `onChanged(value, oldValue)` to be called
   after the setting value has changed.
 This is equivalent to adding a listener to `LuaEvents.ModSettingsManager_SettingValueChanged` and filtering to matching categoryName/settingName.
   If `callImmediately` is true, then `onChanged` will also be invoked with only the current setting value.